bestfocus/How-to-learn-Pandas-quickly/README.md

 Then by following the learning approach, you will remember the key elements hopefully in 3 days and start to use Pandas with ease.

-The approach:
+% The approach:
 In order to learn Pandas quickly, please repeat those key elements by coding or writing on a paper every day for three days or more.

+% Features:
+The structure of the contents allows you to systematically understand the various key operations of Pandas that include: select, change, add, delete, merge, aggregate.
+Make sure you know how to do each of them.
+If you are familiar with SQL, the operations are similar.

-About Pandas:
+% About Pandas:
 Pandas is built on the package numpy and allows fast calculations for matrix-like data.

-Reference:
+% Reference:
 Watching video might make you learn Pandas even faster.
 You can audit this IBM class for free: https://www.coursera.org/learn/data-analysis-with-python/